MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

 <a name="DeleteMessagesFiles"> </a>
 ## Delete specific messages or files

 Use the Yammer file ID from the export to go directly to the file in Yammer and delete it.

+> [!IMPORTANT]
+> For Yammer files stored in SharePoint, delete the files from Yammer in order to remove the Yammer metadata as well as the file.

 **To locate and delete a specific message:**